 - spinal braces/supports

-The service treats patients of all ages, ranging from those with a temporary need to those with a long-term need for orthotic intervention.
-Some people with chronic conditions such as stroke, polio and high-risk diabetes may need a service from the Orthotics Department throughout their life.
+The service treats patients of all ages, ranging from those with a temporary need, to those with a long-term need for orthotic intervention.
+Some people with chronic conditions such as stroke, polio or high-risk diabetes, may need a service from the orthotics service throughout their life.

-We run clinics at Blandford Hospital, Bridport Hospital, Maple Place ( Poole), Portland Hospital, Swanage Hospital and Yeatman Hospital and Special Educational Needs (SEN) Schools throughout the community.
-We also provide input to wards at Poole Hospital.
+We run clinics at Blandford Hospital, Bridport Hospital, Maple Place (Poole), Swanage Hospital and Yeatman Hospital (Sherborne).
+We also provide input for spinal patients on the wards at Poole Hospital.

 St. Marys Road

-- General Practitioners (GP) can refer patients directly to the orthotic service for assessment and treatments.
-Referrals are also accepted from community musculoskeletal services (physiotherapist, occupational therapist, podiatrist and community nursing/midwifery) on behalf of the patients General Practitioner.
+General practitioners (GPs) refer patients directly to the orthotic service for assessment and treatment.
+Referrals are also accepted from community musculoskeletal services (physiotherapists, occupational therapists, podiatrists and community nursing/midwifery) on behalf of a patient’s GP.

 Patients referred by a consultant, and new to the orthotics service, will receive one treatment per condition within one six-month period.
 Patients cannot be referred to the orthotic service whilst attending the hospital and are seen as follow-up patients.